eaprelsky/infodynamics/book/07_ohms_law_for_ideas.md

 *"The universe is not only stranger than we imagine, it is stranger than we can imagine."* - J.B.S.
 Haldane

-We've now completed our exploration of the fundamental components of information physics.
-In the next part of our journey, we'll examine the empirical evidence that validates these theoretical predictions and discover how information physics is already being applied to solve real-world challenges in education, technology, and human communication.
+We've now completed our exploration of the fundamental components of information dynamics.
+In the next part of our journey, we'll examine the empirical evidence that validates these theoretical predictions and discover how information dynamics is already being applied to solve real-world challenges in education, technology, and human communication.

 ---

 ## Reflection

-As you consider the complete framework of information physics, think about your own cognitive circuit characteristics.
+As you consider the complete framework of information dynamics, think about your own cognitive circuit characteristics.
 Do you recognize patterns of impedance in your own information processing?
 Can you identify situations where impedance matching difficulties have created communication challenges?
 Understanding your own electrical cognitive characteristics is the first step toward optimizing your information processing for more effective learning, thinking, and communicating.

 The physics of your mind follows precise mathematical laws.
 Now you have the tools to work with those laws rather than against them.